tombuildsstuff/huawei-e5573-mifi-cli/README.md

 ## Command Line Arguments

+- `-dashboard` - opens the Web Portal for the Mifi in your default web browser.
-- `endpoint` - specifies the endpoint to the Web Portal.
+- `-endpoint` - specifies the endpoint to the Web Portal.
 Defaults to `http://192.168.1.1`.
-- `help` - displays all possible command line arguments.
+- `-help` - displays all possible command line arguments.
-- `version` - displays the version of the CLI tool.
+- `-version` - displays the version of the CLI tool.

 ## Possible Future Extensions

 - Toggling 4G on and off
+- Toggling Automatic/Manual Network Selection
+- Viewing the SMS Inbox